-Design and create your own Islamic geometric pattern, inspired by the exhibition ‘So That You Might Know Each Other’: Faith and Culture in Islam at the National Museum of Australia.
+Design and create your own Islamic geometric pattern, inspired by the exhibition ‘So That You Might Know Each Other’: Faith and Culture in Islam.

 Islamic art is complex and is created for religious or non-religious purposes.
 It is found across the world from the Middle East, North Africa and Europe to Asia and Australia.